-- This guide presumes that your Office 365 tenant and users, with SKUs assigned, have already been created.
+This guide presumes that your Office 365 tenant and users have already been created and licenses assigned to those users.
 It also presumes that the hybrid environment has already been set up, with DirSync or Azure AD Connect, and ADFS.

-- Complete each step in order.
+Complete each step in the order listed.
 If additional instructions are required, then a link to a corresponding Knowledge Base article is provided.

 - Set elevated 'Organization Management' admin role to migrating admin account (this grants permission to all necessary read-only fields).
 KB004788

 - Ensure migrating admin account has permission on all Public Folders (owner access rights need to be permitted to the account being used for migration).
 KB005103